theonilahtash/My-Gallery/README.md

 ## Author
 Theonilah Owali
 ### Description
-This is an application that allows users to search images using their categories
+This is an application that allows users to search images using their categories.

 ### User stories
 * You can view images.